isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 The type of `def:_,_` should really be `bind:A B:A → B → A ×⅋ B`.
 However, recall
 that `A` and `B` are variables standing in for *whatever type the user wants.*
-Unfortunately for us, we don't know what those types are yet, but we need them in order to give a proper type to `def:_⅋_`.
+Unfortunately for us, we don't know what those types are yet, but we need them in order to give a proper type to `def:_,⅋_`.
 Since those variables are not in scope, we must bind them ourselves.

 This binding is what's happening in the `{A B : Set}` syntax that prefixes the